*WHAT DO YOU THINK?

 6. Why does God want us to guard our hearts in romantic relationships?

-8. What are some ways we can guard our heart better?
+*7. What are some ways we can guard our hearts better?

-9. What role would you say the Holy Spirit and God’s Word plays in protecting our heart in relationships?
+8. What role would you say the Holy Spirit and God’s word plays in protecting our heart in relationships?

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.